John Hinckley Jr.: Ronald Reagan assassination attempt

 After finishing the letter, he took a taxi to the Hilton Hotel.

 At 2:27 p.m.
 EST, Hinckley was among a crowd of several hundred outside the hotel.
 He was carrying his Röhm revolver.
 When Reagan emerged from the hotel, Hinckley shot all six of the bullets in the gun at Reagan.
-The first shot critically wounded press secretary James Brady.
-The second wounded police officer Thomas Delahanty.
+The first shot critically wounded press secretary James Brady while the second wounded police officer Thomas Delahanty.
 The third shot missed, but the fourth hit Secret Service agent Timothy McCarthy, who was deliberately standing in the line-of-fire to shield Reagan.
-The fifth bullet struck the armoured glass of the presidential limousine.
+The fifth bullet struck the armored glass of the presidential limousine.
 The sixth and last seriously wounded Reagan, when it ricocheted off the side of the limousine and hit him in the chest.

 Alfred Antenucci, a Cleveland, Ohio, labor official who stood near Hinckley and saw him firing, hit Hinckley in the head and pulled him to the ground.
 Within two seconds, agent Dennis McCarthy (no relation to agent Timothy McCarthy) dove onto Hinckley, intent on protecting Hinckley, to avoid what happened to Lee Harvey Oswald, who was killed before he could be tried for the assassination of President Kennedy.
 Another Cleveland-area labor official, Frank J. McNamara, joined Antenucci and started punching Hinckley in the head, striking him so hard he drew blood.

 As a result of the shooting, Brady endured a long recuperation period, remaining paralyzed on the left side of his body, until his death on August 4, 2014.
 Brady's death was ruled a homicide 33 years after the shooting.